situmtech/situm-ios-getting-started/README.md

 2. Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
 3. Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
 4. Trigger notifications when the user enters a certain area.
+5. See the position of other users in real time.

 In this tutorial, we will guide you step by step to set up your first iOS application using Situm SDK.
-Before starting to write code, we recommend you to set up an account in our Dashboard (https://dashboard.situm.es), retrieve your APIKEY and configure your first building.
+Before starting to write code, we recommend you to set up an account in our [Dashboard] (https://dashboard.situm.es), retrieve your APIKEY and configure your first building.
+You can find a guide for this process [here] (http://developers.situm.es/pages/rest/authentication.html).

-1. Go to the [sign in form](https://dashboard.situm.es/accounts/register) and enter your username and password to sign in.
-2. Go to the [apps section](https://dashboard.situm.es/accounts/profile) and click on "Are you a developer?" to generate your APIKEY and download the full SDKs and its documentation (although this project also includes the latest SDK).
-3. Go to the [buildings section](https://dashboard.situm.es) and create your first building.
-4. Download [SitumMaps](https://play.google.com/store/apps/details?id=es.situm.maps).
-With this application, you will be able to configure and test Situm's indoor positioning system in your buildings (coming soon on iOS).

 Perfect!
 Now you are ready to develop your first indoor positioning application.

-### <a name="configureproject"></a> Step 1: Configure our SDK in your iOS project (Manual installation)
+## <a name="configureproject"></a> Step 1: Configure our SDK in your iOS project (Manual installation)

 First of all, you must configure Situm SDK in your iOS project.
 This has been already done for you in the sample application, but nonetheless we will walk you through the process.